 We undertook a consultation on the issues and options for the Minerals and Waste Local Plan: Part 2 – Site Allocations from Wednesday 4 August to Wednesday 3 October 2018.

 The Issues and Options consultation invited views on:

 - What options should be considered? – in particular, which sites should be considered for allocation for minerals and waste development?

 - What information will assist in the assessment of these options?

 This Issues and Options consultation was the first key stage in the preparation of the Site Allocation Plan and was the first formal stage of consultation.
-The consultation is now closed and we are reviewing all the responses received as we move forward with the Plans preparation.

 Site Assessment Methodology and Sustainability Appraisal